Symptoms of autism in girls may include being unusually attached to objects or toys, preferring not to be held or cuddled, and avoiding eye contact.

 More research into how the symptoms of autism can differ between the sexes could help improve diagnosis methods.

-A high functioning autistic child has average intelligence and social skills for their age.
-This type of autism is more difficult to diagnose and some doctors may overlook it in girls.
+An autistic child with low support needs has typical intelligence and social skills for their age.
+This type of autism is more difficult to diagnose, and some doctors may overlook it in girls.

-At a routine healthcare visit, a doctor should be able to find early symptoms of autism before the child reaches the age of 2.
+At a routine healthcare visit, a doctor should be able to find early symptoms of autism before a child reaches the age of 2 years.

 Early diagnosis can help children and their families access support and better understand certain behaviors.

-Autistic children may have multiple symptoms that impact their daily life.
+Autistic children may have multiple symptoms that impact their daily lives.
 They may be able to mask these symptoms, but this can cause stress.
 Autistic children can also be more vulnerable to bullying or abuse.
-Parents, caregivers, and teachers should be aware of these things so that they can be ready to educate other children on the condition and provide support to those who have it.
+Parents, caregivers, and teachers should be aware of this so they can be ready to educate other children on the condition and provide support to those who have it.

-Although autism is less common in girls, the symptoms are usually similar, if not the same, for both sexes.
+Although doctors diagnose autism less frequently in girls, the symptoms are usually similar, if not the same, for both sexes.
 Some symptoms may be less obvious or less likely to occur in girls.

-Autistic girls may not fit the stereotypical profile of an autistic person.
+Due to the way autism screenings have been developed, autistic girls may not fit the commonly accepted profile of an autistic person.
 This can mean that they receive a diagnosis later in life.